 With spring arriving officially yesterday, I can finally say goodbye to winter, my least favorite season on Cape Cod.
-This year the weather gods were kind to us, with only one appreciable snow that required Rich to drag out the snowblower at our Inn on Cape Cod.
+This year the weather gods were kind to us, with only one appreciable snow that required Rich to drag out the snowblower.
 Even with the record amount of snowfall in the state for that storm, it was gone in two days.
 Gotta love it.

 It feels like spring arrived far sooner than she was expected, at least here on the Cape where often she doesn‘t truly engage until May.
 Already the goldfinches are turning their bright summer yellow and the crocuses are in full bloom, with the daffodils not far behind.
 Temperatures have soared into the upper 60s and low 70s for several days in a row and the convertibles and motorcycles enjoying the curves along scenic Route 6A are multiplying daily.
 Time to rev up the old Miata for her next season of adventures

 What’s in store for her this year?
 Hopefully lots of trips to Sesuit Harbor Café for fried clams and lobster rolls, followed by a trip to Captain Frosty’s for coffee soft serve.
 There will be a trip or two to Fort Hill in Eastham for picnics and walking the nature trails.
 I would suspect she might also take us to Chatham a time or two for a visit to the Monomy National Wildlife Refuge and perhaps a stop at the Chatham Fish Pier as well.
 No doubt she will want to take a spin over to Wellfleet for a cruise along Ocean Drive, maybe sneak into the Beachcomber for a cocktail or two before dinner at Mac’s Shack.